 “Bon Accord” (BR No. 60154) was built in 1949 at Doncaster, to the design of Arthur Peppercorn, the last Chief Mechanical Engineer of LNER (The London & North Eastern Railway).
 The ‘Express Blue’ livery places this in ‘Era 4’ (early BR), but the diesel’s livery places it in Era 8 (BR Sectorisation, 1982 – 1994).
 Of course, you could set your layout in the 1980s or early 1990s and run the other train as a ‘preserved steam’ special!
 (Although sadly, in real life Bon Accord did not survive into preservation, she was withdrawn from service in 1965.)

-The “Majestic” train set is (at the time of writing) not currently available direct from Hornby, but it is still available from Amazon:
+The “Majestic” train set is (at the time of writing) not currently available direct from Hornby.

-These are all of the current Hornby DCC train sets, although you may find other older ones still on sale in some retailers, or of course some may be available second-hand on eBay or Amazon.
+These are all of the current Hornby DCC train sets, although you may find other older ones still on sale in some retailers, or of course some may be available second-hand on the internet.

 I hope you found this useful!
 Don’t forget, if you’re interested in DC (analogue) train sets rather than DCC, have a look at Part 1 instead; and as always, please feel free to add a comment below!